SalomePlatform/sat/doc/src/index.rst

  * **packaging**: creation of binary and/or source packages to distribute the application on various platforms
  * **overwriting** the configuration in command line: it allows users setting easily their own preferences or options

 SAT uses **python**, and many of its strength come from its power and straightforwardness.
+It is compatible with both python2 and python3 versions.
 SAT is a Command Line Interface (CLI_) based on python langage.
 It is a suite of commands, which are detailed later in this documentation.
 These commands are used to perform the operations on the application.
+SAT enables command completion by sourcing the provided complete_sat.sh script.

+Like similar tool, SAT doesn't like modified environments, as this can cause conflicts while compiling products or using applications.
+It is recommended that SAT users run with a **clean environment**, especially for PATH, LD_LIBRARY_PATH and PYTHONPATH. ~/.bashrc file should be as thin as possible!

 Documentation